sigrunixia/sigrunixia.github.io/docs/Fantasy_Statblocks/01_Setting_Up_Fantasy_Statblocks/00-01-Index-Setting-Up-Statblocks-Index.md

 ## Requirements

 To gain the full utilization of Fantasy Statblocks, you will need the following additional Community Plugins.

+{: .coming}
-> [Fantasy Bestiary](https://github.com/valentine195/fantasy-bestiary): which stores the raw bestiary data for the Statblocks after they have been imported or created.  {: .new }
+> [Fantasy Bestiary](https://github.com/valentine195/fantasy-bestiary): which stores the raw bestiary data for the Statblocks after they have been imported or created.